In this article, we break down what it is, how it works, the types of income it applies to, and what it means for compliance and cash flow management.

 Types of Withholding Taxes in Kenya

-- Employment Income: Employers are required to deduct Pay As You Earn (PAYE) tax from employees’ salaries.
+- Employment Income (PAYE): Employers are required to deduct Pay As You Earn (PAYE) tax from employees’ salaries.
 The rates are progressive, meaning they increase with the level of income.

 - Interest: Interest payments made by financial institutions to residents and non-residents are subject to withholding tax.
 For residents, the rate is 15%, while for non-residents, it is 25%.